tc39/proposal-signals/README.md

 #### Method: `Signal.Effect.prototype.run`

-1. If the current execution context is `notifying` or if this Signal has the state `~running~`, or if `computing` a computed Signal, throw an exception.
+1. If the current execution context is `notifying`, throw an exception.
+1. If this Signal has the state `~running~`, throw an exception.
+1. If `computing` a computed Signal, throw an exception.
 1. If this Signal's state is `~dirty~` or `~checked~`: Repeat the following steps until this Signal is `~clean~`:
     1. Recurse up via `sources` to find the deepest, left-most (i.e. earliest observed) recursive source which is marked `~dirty~` (cutting off search when hitting a `~clean~` Signal, including this Signal at the end, *even if it is not marked `~dirty~`*).
     1. Perform the "recalculate dirty computed Signal" algorithm on that Signal.